 So how does this relate to PCOS?
 Well, PCOS has recently been linked to basic differences in how our fat cells function.

 It turns out that the fat cells of women with PCOS secrete higher levels of Non Esterified fatty acids (NEFAs) and inflammatory chemicals compared to women without PCOS, even when matched for body weight.
-It’s now thought that this is actually why women with PCOS have insulin resistance.
+This is likely caused by androgen excess as exposure to androgens can produce this same inflammatory impact in fat cells of healthy people in research.

-It’s now also known that lipotoxicity can contribute to the high androgen levels found in PCOS.
+It’s now also known that lipotoxicity can add to the vicious cycle, contributing to the high androgen levels found in PCOS.
 Preliminary studies suggest that exposure to NEFAs increase testosterone output by the ovaries.

 So how does all of this inflammation create havoc in the body?
 Inflammation is characterized activation of the immune cells – once activated, the cells secrete chemical messengers known as cytokines.
 Normally, in processes of infection – these cytokines activate other immune cells to kill off invaders like bacteria or viruses.